twiddlingbits/twr-wasm/docs/api/api-typescript.md

 ~~~

 In this case, as well as setting stdio and stderr, consoles named "stream1" and "stream2" are made available to the C/C++ code.

-When using the `io` object to specify named consoles:
-- You can use the attribute  `stdio` to set stdio.
-- You can use the attribute `stderr` to set stderr
-- You can use the attribute `std2d` to set the default 2D Drawing Surfaces -- used by twr-wasm 2D APIs.
-- all other attribute names are available for your consoles.

-Alternately, you can specify `stdio` and `std2d` directly as module attributes (outside of `io`) as a shortcut.

-There is a twr-wasm C API to access named consoles: `twr_get_console`:

 ~~~c title="Using a Named Console"
 struct IoConsole * stream1=twr_get_console("stream1");